 Jaxon wanted to protest his wording.
 He and Reese and the others were supposed to be Dani’s people, her crew, but Brogan was right that the fringers came first with Dani now.
 And her brother.

 The CORE controlled access to the Teev and monitored all its feeds continuously, but the fringers had created their own version, called the T-link, which also contained back doors into the CORE Teev system.
 Their mobile version was nearly indistinguishable from the CORE’s iTeev, except the companion earbud was unconnected and wireless.
-Dani had intended her contribution for rescuing her brother, but the tech would be useful to extract Kentley.
+Dani had intended her contribution for rescuing her brother, but the tech would also be useful to extract Kentley.

 Brogan glanced at Eagle Jensen.
 “That means you’re sitting this one out unless you’ve been able to refit your alternate pair of glasses with the fringer tech.”